ibm-cloud-docs/cloud-infrastructure/image-migration-diy.md

 This step is for {{site.data.keyword.cloud_notm}} virtual server instances that have secondary vHDD or secondary volumes.

-The secondary volume should be equal to or greater than the secondary VMDK image size.
+The secondary volume needs to be equal to or greater than the secondary VMDK image size.
 {: note}

 ### Linux systems